Communist Party of India (Marxist) – West Bengal

 The Communist Party of India (Marxist) of West Bengal is the West Bengal affiliate of the Communist Party of India (Marxist) in India.
 The party was the leader of the longest-serving governing alliance, Left Front, in West Bengal, holding power from 1977 to 2011.
-Currently, the party holds just 1 seat in Parliament through Rajya Sabha.
-The party is allied with the Left Front and Secular Democratic Alliance, and leads as the larger party.
+Currently, the party holds one representative in West Bengal Legislative Assembly.

 History

 Formation of CPI(M)

 In the following period the Communist Party underwent a vertical a split in the Communist Party of India in 1964 with a section of the party including Muzaffar Ahmad, Jyoti Basu, Promode Dasgupta and Hare Krishna Konar going on to form the Communist Party of India (Marxist).
 There were several ongoing ideological conflicts between sections within the Communist Party about the nature of the Indian State and the characterisation and method of interaction with the Indian National Congress, about the approach towards the ongoing debate between the Soviet Union and China and with regards to the handling of the border disputes between India and China.